SebastianGlonner/docs/why/unit-tests.md

 - improve developer skills and improve code quality because fast and good test cases requires to think more decoupled and component like

-- automated tests is near to automated test data.
-Which might save tons of time if dont have to create test data by hand
+- automated tests most like are comming with automated test data.
+Which save tons of time if you dont have to create test data by hand, but always can create it automatically

 - easier introduction for new developers